jrohan-16/jrohan-16.github.io/README.md

 The build process automatically runs `scripts/export_pyodide.py` to copy the canonical `capital_engine` source into `src/lib/model.py` for use with Pyodide.
-The generated file is ignored by Git and kept in sync whenever `npm run build` is executed.
+This generated file must exist for the frontend to function; if it is missing the client will fail to fetch the model.
+The file is ignored by Git and kept in sync whenever `npm run build` or `npm run dev` is executed.
 If you need to refresh it manually, run:

 ```bash
 python scripts/export_pyodide.py